 How will Collegedunia's Handwritten Notes Help You with Aldehydes, Ketones and Carboxylic Acids?

-Printed PDFs flatten mechanism arrows into bullets; a scanned topper notebook preserves the curl of the nucleophile arrow and the colour cue separating electrophile from nucleophile.
-NEET 2025 had three of four organic questions tracing back to this chapter; JEE Main January 2025 carried two on aldol condensation.
+A scanned topper notebook keeps the curl of each nucleophile arrow and the colour cue that separates electrophile from nucleophile.
+NEET 2025 traced three organic questions to this chapter; JEE Main January 2025 carried two on aldol condensation.

 - Ink-coded C=O: Carbonyl carbon in red; Nu-attack arrow in blue.
 One glance triggers mechanism recall.